Homework gap: Impact

-Students who lack internet access at home risk falling behind on schoolwork, as well as being unable to learn technology skills that are needed for many jobs.
+E-learning should be an interactive process with multiple learning modes for all learners at various levels of learning.
+The distance learning environment is an exciting place to learn new things, collaborate with others, and retain self-discipline.Students who lack internet access at home risk falling behind on schoolwork, as well as being unable to learn technology skills that are needed for many jobs.
 Being unable to learn internet skills at a young age could put students at a disadvantage in the future.
 94% of low income school districts utilize homework that is online, which makes internet access a necessity for students.
 In order to complete homework, students may resort to such measures as waiting for hours to use a public library computer or standing outside of their school after hours to try and pick up a WiFi signal.
 Research on the correlation between internet access and school performance has been limited.
 However, one study has shown a significant difference between states that have higher broadband access and states that do not, with the latter having students that tend to achieve lower scores in academic subjects.
 Another study found that in 2015, almost 50% of students surveyed said that they had missed assignments due to lack of internet access.
 With the homework gap impacting low-income populations, it is possible that the achievement gap between different socioeconomic groups of students will grow.